-In work, I value craftsmanship and durability.
-I deeply believe that creative work needs an "end" - understanding a problem is most of the work in solving it.
-This can be taken too far without context though - perfectionism without reasoning is just wasting time.
-My work comes down to understanding and helping actual human beings.
+At work, I value craftsmanship and durability.
+I deeply believe that creative work needs an "end" - wholly understanding a problem is the real start of solving it.
+Perfection is not a worthy goal.

 I'm a polyglot, and always looking to learn another language.
 Lately, my projects are written in TypeScript and Rust.
-The first language I learnt was Java, and I've been influenced by Ruby, Python, C++, and (recently) Go.
+At work, I use a lot of Go as well.
+The first language I learnt was Java, and I've been influenced by Ruby, Python, C++, Swift and Go.

-For CRUD/REST applications, I'm most comfortable with Node.js, an ORM (I like Objection.js), and PostgreSQL databases.
-I've built systems with gRPC, WebSockets, and dabbled with GraphQL.
-Problems that should not be solved with a relational database, in my experience, are few and far between.
+On the backend, I'm most comfortable with Node.js, an ORM (I like Objection.js), and PostgreSQL databases.
+I've used a lot of Go, and recently worked a lot with Google Spanner.
+I've built complex systems with gRPC, WebSockets, and dabbled with GraphQL.
+Problems that should not be solved primarily with a relational database, in my experience, are few and far between.

-I was well positioned to learn management and leadership skills as well.
-I've led small teams, taught many juniors and high-school students CS fundamentals, and have led a lot of hiring for my employers.
-I'm interested in continuing this trajectory, and intend to build a business one day.
+I was well positioned to learn some management and leadership skills as well.
+I've led small teams, taught high-school CS fundamentals, and have assisted hiring for all my employers.
 I've also been involved in writing grant applications and 2 patents.

-Otherwise, my work with FIRST Robotics has given me the opportunity to work with Solidworks (CAD) and 3D printing quite a bit.
-Along these lines, electronics are a hobby of mine (I like Ben Eater's projects).
+Otherwise, my work with FIRST Robotics gave me the opportunity to work with Solidworks (CAD) and 3D printing quite a bit.
+Electronics tinkering is a hobby of mine (I like Ben Eater's projects).